cyclops-ui/cyclops/README.md

 It will create a new namespace called `cyclops` and deploy everything you need for your Cyclops instance to run.

-Now all that is left is to expose Cyclops server outside the cluster:
+Now, all that is left is to expose the Cyclops server outside the cluster:

 ```bash
 kubectl port-forward svc/cyclops-ui 3000:3000 -n cyclops